 (3) tertiary amyl methyl ether.

-Heating fuel oil must comply with ASTM specification D396-08b.
+Heating fuel oil must comply with ASTM specification D396-12.

-Diesel fuel oil must comply with ASTM specification D975-07b.
+(a) When diesel fuel oil is not blended with biodiesel, it must comply with ASTM specification D975-12a.

 Kerosene must comply with ASTM specification D3699-08.

-Aviation gasoline must comply with ASTM specification D910-07a.
+Aviation gasoline must comply with ASTM specification D910-11.

-Aviation turbine fuel and jet fuel must comply with ASTM specification D1655-08a.
+Aviation turbine fuel and jet fuel must comply with ASTM specification D1655-12.

 Fuel oil for use in nonaviation gas turbine engines must comply with ASTM specification D2880-03.

-A blend of ethanol and gasoline, containing at least 60 percent ethanol and not more than 85 percent ethanol, produced for use as a motor fuel in alternative fuel vehicles as defined in section 296A.01, subdivision 5, must comply with ASTM specification D5798-07.
+A blend of ethanol and gasoline, containing not more than 85 percent ethanol, produced for use as a motor fuel in alternative fuel vehicles as defined in section 296A.01, subdivision 5, must comply with ASTM specification D5798-11.